ibm-cloud-docs/cephaas/configuring_nvme-of_initiator_vmware_esxi.md

     ```
     {: screen}

-Once the initaitor is configured, a corresponding “host” must be created in {{site.data.keyword.cephaas_short}}.
+Once the initiator is configured, a corresponding “host” must be created in {{site.data.keyword.cephaas_short}}.
 See [Creating the host](/docs/sdsaas?topic=sdsaas-creating-hosts).

 During host creation, NQN from the initiator must be used.
 {: note}